locustio/locust/docs/writing-a-locustfile.rst

 -------------------

-A User's :py:attr:`wait_time <locust.User.wait_time>` method makes it easy to introduce delays after each task executition.
+A User's :py:attr:`wait_time <locust.User.wait_time>` method makes it easy to introduce delays after each task execution.
 If no `wait_time` is specified, the next task will be executed as soon as one finishes.

 * :py:attr:`constant <locust.wait_time.constant>` for a fixed amount of time